-Manju Ganesh travelled with Byond to Iceland last October.
+Manju Ganesh travelled with Byond to Iceland in October 2016.
 In this travelogue, she shares her favourite memories from this country and tells us what made her trip truly memorable and dreamlike (Click Here for more information on our next trip to Iceland) :

 What sets this island nation apart is that its landscape is filled with sharp contrasts; here, volcanoes, glaciers and snow coexist peacefully.
 However, what surprised me even more was the friendliness of the locals and the people that I was travelling with.
 I had a strong feeling this would turn out to be a journey full of pleasant surprises and memorable experiences – and guess what?
 It was.

 My group was very lucky to have received a good forecast for the Northern Lights on the very day we landed.
 Totally geared up for the ‘hunt’, we drove into the night, looking for an ideal spot to view this spectacle.

 All of us were gazing out into the dark, not knowing what to expect.
 All of a sudden, there appeared a big white band of cloud in the sky.
 Our guide pointed at it and told us that this was the phenomenon that we were eagerly waiting for!
 I must say I was a bit disappointed at first.
 It seemed almost unfair that I had to stand outside, waiting and waiting with my teeth chattering due to the cold.
 I was gazing in different directions hoping that something might turn up in the sky.
 And it did.